sudeepdevops/git/README.md

 ```
 $ git branch                                       // Shows you list of branches and your current branch
-$ git branch brancName                             // Creates a branch from the main branch
+$ git branch branchName                             // Creates a branch from the main branch
 $ git checkout branchName                          // Switches to the created branch
 $ git checkout -b branchName                       // Creates a new branch from main branch as source and
-swithes to the created branch
+switches to the created branch
 $ git push origin remoteBranchName                 // Pushes the changes to the remote branch; If branch
 doesn't exist on remote git, it creates by the same push